dmytrostriletskyi/diagrams-as-code/README.md

 > Pay attention that to refer a cluster resource, there are the following identifiers `web-services.graphql-api` and
 > `web-services.rest-api` what means that you need to chain identifiers of nested resources through a dot to identify a
-> resource you build a relationship to.
+> resource you build a relationship with.

 ```yaml
 diagram: